 Finally, for vet techs in WI looking to enhance their job candidacy, resume, or salary prospects, one option is to pursue a specialization and become a veterinary technician specialist (VTS).
 There is an abundance of subfields distinguished by the National Association of Veterinary Technicians of America (NAVTA) such as dermatology, critical care, zoological medicine, equine nursing, anesthesia & analgesia, radiology, dentistry, and other niche areas.
 For a detailed look at how to get educated and become a VTS in these and other specializations, please check out the vet tech career page.

-Certification for Vet Techs in WI
+Certification for Vet Techs in Wisconsin

-Starting January 1, 2016, the duties of the Veterinary Examining Board (VEB) were folded into the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP), which is now the main body which certifies veterinary technicians in WI.
+Starting January 1, 2016, the duties of the Veterinary Examining Board (VEB) were folded into the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP), which is now the main body that certifies veterinary technicians in WI.
 To practice as a certified vet tech (CVT) in the state, professional credentialing is necessary.
 There are currently three ways to become certified in WI:

 - Graduate from a two- to four-year program in veterinary technology approved by the VEB; for this option, programs accredited by the American Veterinary Medical Association’s (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA) typically qualify

-- Work for at least two years under a veterinarian spending a minimum of 50 percent of one’s time garnering practical field experience
+- Work for at least two years under a veterinarian, spending a minimum of 50 percent of one’s time garnering practical field experience

 - Obtain credentialing in another state and submit a letter of verification